gsinghjay/zodiac-engine/memory-bank/progress.md

   - CORS configuration improved with proper parsing of origins from .env.
   - Status codes using FastAPI constants.
 - **Memory Bank**: Updated to reflect recent changes.
-- **All Tests Passing**: Fixed issues with the Settings class and ChartVisualizationService.
+- **All Tests Passing**: Fixed issues with the Settings class, ChartVisualizationService, and added required sample.svg file for testing.

 ## Known Issues